The Risk of Not Innovating

 JANUARY 23, 2015

 Outsourcing innovation project management might be the most strategic money you spend this year.
 It’s not a new idea but it’s one more companies should consider.
 It sure beats doing nothing.
 See my Seven Essentials for hiring below.
-But first: If you’ve not got an innovation plan in the process of being executed, right now, you are treading water and will eventually drown.

 Projects Are How Innovation Happens